nrichards/mdpicgen/README.md

 Button pattern files (`*.patset`) are used to define the matching pattern and the corresponding button's shortened name.

-The files are similar to CSVs.
+The files are similar to CSVs, and use equals (`=`) instead of commas.
 They are formatted and line-oriented:

 | Format                | Description                                                                                                                                                                                                                                                                                                                                      |
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|